 Hybrid events—live, in-person gatherings that are streamed out to virtual audiences in some way—have been part of the meetings and events industry for years with varying degrees of success and comfort levels.

-But since the masses have been thrown into the world of working remotely through virtual meetings, video conference calls, and online presentations, comfort levels have increased and the technological capabilities of virtual events have been given the spotlight.
+But since the masses have recently experienced the world of working remotely through virtual meetings, video conference calls, and online presentations, comfort levels have increased and the technological capabilities of virtual events have been given the spotlight.

-Even when live meetings and events return in force, experts predict that the virtual portions will remain and grow, becoming a robust and essential part of the meeting experience.
+Though live meetings and events have returned in force, the virtual portions have grown in popularity, continuing to be a robust and essential part of the meeting experience.

 Benefits of hybrid meetings

 “Historically speaking, maybe 10 percent or less of our events had a virtual component or a live stream, and most of those were corporate,” said Scott Schoeneberger, managing partner of Bluewater Technologies, the AV provider for the convention center in Grand Rapids.

 “Now we’re expecting that’s going to be 50 percent or more because people are comfortable with it.
 Why wouldn't they turn it on if it only costs a little extra and they can get all these added benefits?”